-The environmental impact statement shall describe the existing environment in the study area prior to implementation of the project, which constitutes the reference state of the environment.
-The proponent shall present a time series of data and sufficient information to establish the averages, trends and extremes of the data.
-For key environmental and social components, the proponent shall determine how far back in time and how far into the future the study should be conducted.
+The environmental impact statement shall describe relevant aspects of the existing environment in the study area prior to implementation of the project, which constitutes the reference state of the environment.
+Where appropriate, the proponent shall present a time series of data and sufficient information to establish the averages, trends and extremes of the data.
+For key environmental and social components, the proponent shall determine how far back in time (the Joint Review Panel suggests approximately 1975 when oil and gas projects and activities were initiated on the Canadian Forces Base Suffield) and how far into the future the study should be conducted.
+Rationale for the temporal boundaries chosen should be provided.
 The proponent will identify any deficiencies in information, and how these deficiencies will be addressed.

 Using qualitative and quantitative surveys, the study shall describe, as factually as possible, the components of the biophysical and human environments likely to be affected by the project.
-If the data available from government or other agencies is insufficient or no longer representative, the proponent shall complete the description of the environment with surveys according to generally accepted practices.
+If the information available from government or other agencies is insufficient or no longer representative, the proponent shall complete the description of the environment with surveys according to generally accepted practices.

 This description focuses on the components relevant to the key issues and effects of the project.
 It shall only include the data necessary to analyze the effects.
 The environmental impact statement shall provide all of the information required to understand or interpret the data (methods, survey dates and times, weather conditions, location of sampling stations, etc.).
+The methods used should be sufficient for the purposes of identifying and assessing environmental effects.